 Achieving High Safety Standards

 Through this initiative, Children's Mercy will study high-reliability industries - such as nuclear power and aviation - that achieve high safety standards in the face of complex operational hazards.
 Participating hospitals also focus on the transparent sharing of data, development and use of standardized pediatric process bundles and the use of common tools and techniques to address organizational culture.
-These efforts aim to reduce harm in 11 health care acquired conditions, including:
+These efforts aim to reduce harm in serious safety events and in 11 health care acquired conditions, including:

 - Adverse drug events